shmuhammadd/semantic_relatedness/README.md

 # Semantic Relatedness Finder

-This Python project is designed to find semantically related sentences in a given text.
+This Python script find semantically related sentences in a given text.
 It uses lexical overlap as a measure of semantic relatedness.
 The script can be customized to remove stopwords, clean sentences by removing special characters, and limit the number of matches per sentence.

 ## Features